-In a Downtrend where supply is dominated. the swing down to Spring has supplied (price decreasing and volume increasing) compare to demand swing, the odds of success are low
+In a Downtrend where supply is dominated. the swing down to Spring has supplied (price decreasing and volume increasing) compared to the demand swing.
+The odds of success are low.

-Momentum should be lost when approaching support and the spring indicate strength this is a good context.
-If momentum increases when approaching support and the next is a spring, the context is not showing strength and the spring should be seen in the suspect
+Momentum should be lost when approaching support, and the spring indicates strength.
+This is a good context.
+If momentum increases when approaching support and the next is a spring, the context is not showing strength, and the spring should be seen in the suspect.

 Last demand swing

 Shortening of thrust.
-Thrust Refers to the distance between the current swing high to a previous swing high (in an uptrend) or swings low (in a downtrend).
+Thrust Refers to the distance between the current swing high and a previous swing high (in an uptrend) or swing low (in a downtrend).
 Increased thrust is a sign of potential trend strength.
-Shortening of Thrust is a sign of potential trend weakness.
-If the last swing high is characterized by diminishing demand(price increasing and volume decreasing ) odds for success are lower
+The shortening of Thrust is a sign of potential trend weakness.
+If the last swing high is characterized by diminishing demand(price increasing and volume decreasing ), the odds of success are lower.

 My SPRING SETUP(opposite for upthrust)